SGGames/DragonBones-Pixi/README.md

 - ✅ Events
 - ✅ Userdata

-but will be added soon with more next-gen features
+but soon with more next-gen features:
 - 🔥 AI Generated images and characters with animation
 - 🔥 2D/3D motion matching
 - 🔥 Export to Threejs